ol4juwon/alx-pre_course/README.md

 # Alx-pre_course
-# this is my second readme file
+#f this is my second readme file